-Each Eliise Maar piece comes with a complimentary polishing cloth for your use.
-Whilst basic cleaning can be done at home, we recommend having your jewellery professionally cleaned and inspected every 6 months.
+Every Eliise Maar Jewellery piece comes with a complimentary polishing cloth for your use & car instructions.
+Whilst basic cleaning can be done at home, we recommend having your jewellery professionally cleaned and inspected (check your stone settings regularly) every 6 months.

-Our jewellery is designed to last for many years to come but all precious jewellery will naturally tarnish over time.
+Eliise Maar Jewellery is designed to last for many years to come but all precious jewellery will naturally tarnish and look dull if proper care have not been taken.
 Always protect your jewellery from knocks, scratches, chemicals, sunlight and heat/cold to minimize these effects.